Last updated on:

 You need a golf bag, and you’re either using an old dusty one that’s become misshapen, or you don’t have one at the moment.

-Whether it’s you or your caddy bringing the clubs around, a good bag will protect those expensive clubs, hold onto your additional gear, and if you treat it well, stand the test of time.
+Whether it’s you or your caddy bringing the clubs around, a good bag will protect those expensive clubs, hold onto your additional gear such as gloves, shoes or even a range finder, and if you treat it well, stand the test of time.

 Grabbing one of the best golf bags is basically setting yourself up for life.
 Built tough, designed for heavy use, and easy to maintain—that’s what we’ve got for you on this list.